Christoph Mohn: Bertelsmann

 From 2001 to 2007, Mohn was a member of the Bertelsmann Verwaltungsgesellschaft.
 It controls the voting rights of Mohn family members and foundations having indirect shareholdings in Bertelsmann.
 After the death of Reinhard Mohn in the year 2009, his son Christoph assumed his position in the Bertelsmann Verwaltungsgesellschaft, now representing the sixth generation of the Mohn family.

 Since 2006, Mohn has been a member of the Bertelsmann Supervisory Board, ending speculation about a possible move to the Executive Board.
 In this way, the family also expanded its influence on Bertelsmann.
 Finally, in 2013, Mohn became Chairman of the Supervisory Board.
 In this position, he has been supporting the transformation of the Group, under the leadership of Thomas Rabe, who became CEO in 2012.

 In 2021, upon reaching the age of 80 years, Liz Mohn stepped down from the executive bodies of Bertelsmann Verwaltungsgesellschaft.
 Christoph Mohn then took over the chairmanship of the Steering Committee and the duties of Speaker of the family there.

 Other activities

 In the year 2009, Mohn became a member of the Board of Trustees of the non-profit Bertelsmann Stiftung.
 In 2010, he also took over the chairmanship of the Reinhard Mohn Foundation established back in 2006, dedicated to the lifetime achievements of Reinhard Mohn.

-As a business angel and investor, Mohn also supports start-up companies in their early stages and in building up their business.
+As an investor, Mohn also supports start-up companies in their early stages and in building up their business.